Actipro/WPF-Controls/Documentation/topics/shared/windows-media-animation.md

 A class called [MultiTransitionSelector](xref:@ActiproUIRoot.Media.Animation.MultiTransitionSelector) is included in the Shared library.
 Its [Transitions](xref:@ActiproUIRoot.Media.Animation.MultiTransitionSelector.Transitions) collection can contain one or more [Transition](xref:@ActiproUIRoot.Media.Animation.Transition) instances.
 When this selector is used, it randomly picks one of the child transitions.
 Additionally if the [TransitionPresenter](xref:@ActiproUIRoot.Media.Animation.TransitionPresenter).[DefaultMode](xref:@ActiproUIRoot.Media.Animation.TransitionPresenter.DefaultMode) is `Out`, then it will return an opposite variation of the picked transition (if the transition supports it).
 This makes it easy to show different directions of transitions for forward and backward progress, such as in Wizard for WPF.

 The currently visible content in the transition presenter is set via the [TransitionPresenter](xref:@ActiproUIRoot.Media.Animation.TransitionPresenter).`Content` property.
 When a new object is set to that property, the transition presenter performs a transition from the "from" content (existing property value) to the "to" content (new property value).
 You can use the `ContentTemplate` or `ContentTemplateSelector` properties to set a `DataTemplate` or a `DataTemplateSelector` for the "to" content.
-Of course you can bind all this properties in XAML too.
+Of course, you can bind all this properties in XAML too.

 You can specify a default [TransitionDirection](xref:@ActiproUIRoot.Media.Animation.TransitionDirection) for transitions that support directions.
 This is done via the [TransitionPresenter](xref:@ActiproUIRoot.Media.Animation.TransitionPresenter).[DefaultDirection](xref:@ActiproUIRoot.Media.Animation.TransitionPresenter.DefaultDirection) property.